ms-iot/content/Resources/contribute/authoring-guidelines.md

 ## Guidelines

-When creating a new topic, or updating an exisitng one, there are a handful of things to keep in mind.
+When creating a new topic, or updating an existing one, there are a handful of things to keep in mind.

 1. **Creating a new topic:**